-To handle this, several of my clients have stated their mobile medical development by focusing on a single operating system, either iOS or Android.
-This can be a tough choice, although often the choice will be dictated by our client’s customers and where the app will be first released.
+To handle this, several of my clients have started their mobile medical development by focusing on a single operating system, either iOS or Android.
+This can be a tough choice, although often the choice will be dictated by our clients’ customers and where the app will be released first.
 In my experience, this initial OS choice results in quicker time to market without limiting future expansion.

 The second step in reducing complexity is to decide which version(s) of the chosen operating system(s) the app will support.
 Both Google and Apple provide statistics on the relative number of devices running each version of their operating systems.
 This data can be quite helpful in choosing which OS versions to support.

 One of my clients regularly updates the minimum supported version of the operating system as new ones are released.
 This helps keep the code simpler and easier to maintain and test because it isn’t cluttered with options for older and outdated versions of the operating system.